nice-game-hints/goodbye-deponia/03-organon-cruiser/020-find-the-core.md

 First, grab a coffee and think through it.

 # Yeah yeah
-No, relly, take a coffee from the coffee dispenser in the cabin.
+No, really, take a coffee from the coffee dispenser in the cabin.

 # And then?
 You noticed the doormat in front of the cabin?
 It would be shame if something would drop on it.